realpython/python-guide/docs/intro/duction.rst

 * friendly community

-  Python has a vibrant and large community which maintains wikis, conferences, countless repositories, mailing lists, IRC channels, and so much more.
+  Python has a vibrant and large :ref:`community <the-community>` which maintains wikis, conferences, countless repositories, mailing lists, IRC channels, and so much more.
 Heck, the Python community is even helping to write this guide!

 .. _about-ref: